michaelemery/staticanalysis/results/init/checkerframework.md

 Init checking is part of the Nullness Checker.
 To run the Nullness Checker, supply the `-processor org.checkerframework.checker.nullness.NullnessChecker` command-line option to javac.

-Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
-Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.
+Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.checker framework.com/u/michaelemery/repository/checker framework/michaelemery/staticanalysis) Docker repository.
+Copy the checker framework command(s) provided with each test result, and paste them into your interactive Docker session.

 <br>